mt6572-mainline/da-boot/README.md

 ```

 ### With brom patcher
-Triggered automatically when SBC, SLA or DAA is enabled or crash option is enabled.
+Triggered when the crash option is enabled.

-Pass the `--only-brom` option to force booting payload in the SRAM (L2 cache) instead of the patched preloader.

 ### With preloader patcher
-Preloader is patched automatically when the upload address is not `DA_DRAM_ADDR` or upload binaries is more than 1.
+Preloader is patched automatically when the upload address is not `DA_DRAM_ADDR`, upload binaries is more than 1 or LK image is specified.
+To forcefully run, pass the `-f` option.

 You can also specify more payloads to upload like:
 ```